-Kev Features
+Key Features

-- Enterprises with a turnover of less than R1 000 000 in any period of 12 months are not obliged to register for VAT. - Enterprises with a turnover of less than R50 000 in any period of 12 months are not permitted to register for VAT. - VAT returns are generally submitted on a 2 monthly basis unless turnover in any period of 12 months exceeds R30 million, in which case returns are submitted monthly. - Farmers may submit VAT returns on a 6 monthly basis and property letting companies may, subject to certain requirements, submit annual VAT returns. - Businesses with turnover of less than R1,5 million may apply to submit returns every 4 months. - A vendor is legally obliged to notify SARS as soon as annual turnover exceeds or is expected to exceed R30 million. - Vendors may reclaim the VAT element of all expenditure except on: - entertainment, except qualifying subsistence - passenger vehicles (including hiring), and - · club subscriptions. - Input tax credits may not be claimed on expenditure relating to exempt supplies. - Input tax credits may only be claimed upon receipt of a valid tax invoice. - The name, address and VAT registration number of the recipient and supplier must appear on tax invoices where the VAT inclusive total exceeds R3 000 - If a subsidiary or branch of a foreign-owned company sells goods or provides services, it must register as a vendor with SARS.
+- Enterprises with a turnover of less than R1 000 000 in any period of 12 months are not obliged to register for VAT. - Enterprises with a turnover of less than R50 000 in any period of 12 months are not permitted to register for VAT. - VAT returns are generally submitted on a two monthly basis unless turnover in any period of 12 months exceeds R30 million, in which case returns are submitted monthly. - Farmers may submit VAT returns on a six monthly basis as long as their turnover does not exceed R1.5 million and property letting companies and trusts may, subject to certain requirements, submit annual VAT returns. - Vendors may reclaim the VAT element on expenditure incurred for the purpose of making taxable VAT supplies except on, entertainment, excluding qualifying subsistence, passenger vehicles (including hiring) and club subscriptions. - Input tax credits may not be claimed on expenditure relating to exempt supplies. - Input tax credits may only be claimed upon receipt of a valid tax invoice. - In order to be a valid tax invoice the name, address and VAT registration number of the recipient and supplier must appear on tax invoices where the VAT inclusive total exceeds R5 000.